Trails - High Falls State Park

 • Accessibility: ADA Accessible

-Take a peaceful walk through the woods on our tranquil trail, the longest at our park.
-This hilly, woodland trail also hosts a bubbling stream that runs through areas of the trail.
+Take a peaceful hike through the woods on our longest trail.
+This hilly, woodland option includes a bubbling stream that runs through areas of the trail.
 As you walk you will find many of the plant and animal species that call High Falls State Park home.

 • Length: 2.5 miles